scala-records/scala-records/README.md

 Records for Scala [![Build Status](https://travis-ci.org/scala-records/scala-records.png?branch=master)](https://travis-ci.org/scala-records/scala-records)
 ================================================

 Scala Records introduce a data type `Rec` for representing record types.
-Records are convenient for accessing and manipulating structured data with a large number of named fields.
+Records are convenient for accessing and manipulating structured data with named fields.
 Records are similar in functionality to [F# records][f#-records] and [shapeless records][shapeless-records].
 Most relevant use cases are:
 + Manipulating large tables in big-data frameworks like [Spark][spark] and [Scalding][scalding]
 + Manipulating results of SQL queries
++ Manipulating JSON

 Records are implemented using macros and completely blend in the Scala environment.
 With records:
 + Fields are accessed with a path just like regular case classes (e.g. `rec.country.state`)